St. Louis, MO

 However, Zostavax only works in about 50 percent of patients.
 If Zostavax is effective in fighting the zoster virus, its effects only last for about six years at most.

 Many patients are immunocompromised: their body’s weakened immune system is unable to fight off even the weakened form of the zoster virus.
-As a result, immunocompromised patients who receive the Zostavax vaccine run a risk of a number of health risks, including developing chickenpox and shingles itself.
+As a result, immunocompromised patients who receive the Zostavax vaccine run a risk of several health risks, including developing chickenpox and shingles themselves.

 Yes – this shingles vaccine will likely cause you to contract shingles.